scarletbright/avalanche-docs/docs/v1.0/en/tutorials/atomic-swap.md

 Avalanche supports **atomic swaps** of AVAX between the X-Chain and P-chain as well as the X-Chain and C-Chain.
 (In the future Avalanche will support more generic atomic swaps between chains.)

 In this tutorial we'll first send AVAX tokens from the X-Chain to the P-chain and back.
-Then we'll send AVAX tokens from the X-CHain to the C-Chain and back.
+Then we'll send AVAX tokens from the X-Chain to the C-Chain and back.

 ## Requirements